Cookie (1 Small) and Coffee with Milk (1 Coffee Cup (6 Fl Oz))

 Portion Control

-Opt for cookies made with whole grains or added fiber to help moderate blood sugar levels.
+Opt for cookies made with whole grain or oat flour, which can help moderate the impact on blood sugar levels.

 Discover